Craig Chamberlain: Starting pitcher during Royals' 1979 stretch run

 His winning streak ended four days later, on August 28 against the visiting Milwaukee Brewers.
 He went only five innings, allowing seven hits (including two home runs) and four earned runs, and took the loss in an 11–6 Milwaukee victory.

 After a no-decision in his fifth start, against New York at Yankee Stadium, Chamberlain notched his fourth complete game win in his sixth start September 7 at the Kingdome in an eight-hit, 6–2 win over the Seattle Mariners.
 It would be his last MLB victory and complete game.

 Chamberlain continued to take a turn in the Kansas City rotation during September 1979 but lost his last three decisions, to finish 4–4 with a 3.75 earned run average in ten starts and 692/3 innings pitched during his rookie campaign.
 The Royals finished three games behind the Angels in second place in the AL West.

 In 1980, the Royals would break through to recapture the division title and win their first American League pennant, but Chamberlain spent the season at Triple-A, winning 11 games but compiling an ineffective 4.76 earned run average with the Omaha Royals.
 He was recalled in September and made five appearances in relief, but lost his only decision and allowed ten hits and five walks in 91/3 innings pitched.
 It was his last MLB trial.
 His professional career, however, continued over the next 15 seasons, in the minor leagues (1981–1983; 1987–1988; 1991) and independent league baseball (1995).

 As a Major Leaguer, he pitched in 15 games and 79 innings, allowing 78 hits and 23 walks, with 33 strikeouts.

+Post-Playing Career

+Following the conclusion of his playing career, Chamberlain returned to Los Alamitos, CA where he attended high school at Los Alamitos High School.
+He has spent over thirty years in the area working as a real estate agent and broker at his own agency.